-Efforts to develop a hepatitis C vaccine started more than 25 years ago, when the hepatitis C virus was identified.
-Since then, researchers have studied more than 20 potential vaccines in animals.
-A few of these vaccines, developed mainly in the past decade, have undergone limited testing in people.
+Efforts to develop a hepatitis C vaccine started more than 30 years ago, when the hepatitis C virus was identified.
+Since then, researchers have studied several potential vaccines in animals.
+Some of these vaccines, developed mainly in the past decade, have undergone limited testing in people.

-If these trials have good results, larger trials will still be necessary to verify this effect and determine the best way to deploy the vaccine.
+If this trial has good results, larger trials will be necessary to verify this effect and determine the best way to deploy the vaccine.

-Progress has been slow for a number of reasons, including:
+Progress on developing a successful vaccine has been slow for a number of reasons, including:

-The hepatitis C virus is more variable than are the viruses that cause hepatitis A and hepatitis B. For starters, hepatitis C virus occurs in at least six genetically distinct forms (genotypes) with multiple subtypes.
-About 50 subtypes have been identified.
+The hepatitis C virus is more variable than hepatitis A and hepatitis B viruses.
+Hepatitis C occurs in at least seven genetically distinct forms (genotypes) with multiple subtypes.
+About 60 subtypes have been identified.

-Different hepatitis C virus genotypes (variants) cause most infections in different parts of the world.
-A global vaccine would have to protect against all these variants of the virus.
+Different genotypes cause infections in different parts of the world.
+A global vaccine would have to protect against all variants of the virus.

-Hepatitis C virus can infect chimpanzees, and the infection in chimpanzees is similar to that in human adults.
-Ethical and cost concerns, however, limit medical research with these animals.
+A hepatitis C infection in chimpanzees is similar to an infection in humans.
+However, ethical and cost concerns limit medical research with these animals.

 Although researchers are still working to develop an effective vaccine, new medications can cure nearly everyone who is infected with hepatitis C.